Books and multimedia items

 Meeting rooms and exhibition space

 Meeting rooms are available to hire at Alsager, Congleton, Handforth, Holmes Chapel, Macclesfield, Nantwich, Sandbach and Wilmslow libraries.
-Macclesfield Library also has an IT suite.
+The room hire charge depends on the size of the meeting room.
+Please contact the individual library to book their meeting room.

 Many libraries have exhibition/display space available.
 Contact individual libraries for details and costs.
 Spaces tend to be booked well in advance, so get in touch as early as possible.